mikegoatly/Mappit/README.md

+﻿> ⚠️ This project is in **very** early development and it should be considered a proof of concept implementation for now.
+The API may change, and there may be bugs.
+Use at your own risk.

 # Mappit

 Mappit is a library that allows simple mapping between two types.
 Instead of using reflection at runtime, code generation is used to define the mapping code.